adiazcayeros/covid19mexico/README.md

+# November 23 update

+It has been more than two months since I updated the repository.
+I now include an\ Rmd document with some more details on the analysis and reorganizing my thinking about the evolution of the pandemic.
+This document supersedes the previous postings, hopefully suggesting what we have learned and where to go from here.

 # September 7 update

 I do not have a lot of time to update the repository, since classes are now starting.
 The good news is that the inflection point of August seems to be a solid trend in the current data.
 I have not updated all the graphs, but the .do file with syntax (in STATA) for the current data is available.
 I have also included a short .do file to create the temporal files, which are all put together for Excel graphs in the attached file CFRdaily9.0.xls